+airmon-ng stop mon0

-airmon-ng stop wlan0 airmon-ng start wlan0
+airmon-ng start wlan0

+The first command may complain that there is no such interface.
+This is expected, proceed as normal.
 The second command should end with a message along the lines of (monitor mode enabled on mon0).
+If it does, your device is likely compatible, and you can directly continue to exercise 1.
 If it does not, but instead gives something like mon0: ERROR while getting interface flags: No such device, issue the commands:

-- # airmon-ng stop mon0

-- # airmon-ng stop wlan0
+airmon-ng stop mon0 airmon-ng stop wlan0

-- # iwconfig wlan0 mode monitor